Oriental Desert Express

 Route Engineering Challenges

-• Sand dune encroachment on tracks — crews manually clear accumulated sand at multiple points along the route
+• Sand dune encroachment on tracks — crews manually clear accumulated sand at multiple points along the route; major cause of the unpredictable 10–12 hour journey time

-• Extreme temperature variations (below 0°C winter nights to above 45°C summer afternoons)
+• Extreme temperature variations (below 0 °C winter nights to above 45 °C summer afternoons) — both passenger comfort and locomotive cooling are constrained

 • Line built 1925–1931 for mineral freight — never designed for passenger comfort or modern tourism standards